-Total Appropriations for the System of Public Higher Education.
-The following table sets forth appropriation information for the system of public higher education for fiscal years 2009-2019.
+Total Budgeted Appropriations for the System of Public Higher Education.
+The following table sets forth appropriation information for the system of public higher education for fiscal years 2011-2022 as enacted in the original budgets for the related fiscal years.
+The Commonwealth makes budgetary adjustments over the course of each fiscal year which have resulted in increases and decreases to the original budgeted amounts.
 The Commonwealth is not obligated to continue to appropriate such money on an annual basis, and the Legislature may fail to make or may reduce appropriations in the future.
 Commonwealth appropriations for State Universities are disbursed evenly throughout the year to cover payroll costs.

-Total Appropriations for the System of Public Higher Education (Fiscal 2009-2019)
+Total Budgeted Appropriations for the System of Public Higher Education (Fiscal 2011 - 2022)